 Navigating the CMMC Certification Process

-Just a year ago, the DoD rolled out its Cybersecurity Maturity Model Certification (CMMC) program.
-The CMMC certification process requires the defense industrial base (DIB) to attain third-party certification to ensure government contractors practice one of five cybersecurity levels, depending on the kind of data they touch.
+In 2020, the DoD rolled out its Cybersecurity Maturity Model Certification (CMMC) program.
+The CMMC certification process requires the defense industrial base (DIB) to attain third-party certification to ensure government contractors practice one of three cybersecurity levels, depending on the kind of data they touch.

 Get a feel for the road to CMMC certification.